datadesk/print-map-maker/README.md

 ### How it's done

 Print Map Maker pulls in a global map generated from custom vector tiles created in [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) using [OpenStreetMap](http://www.openstreetmap.org/) data and displays them using Mapbox's version of [leaflet.js](http://leafletjs.com/).

 [Geocodify](https://github.com/datadesk/jquery-geocodify) is used to autocomplete the address field and Mapbox's geocoder re-centers the map to the location.
 These can be adjusted or eliminated based on your needs.

 An image is generated using the [leaflet-image](https://github.com/mapbox/leaflet-image) plugin and appears at the bottom of your page.
 Download the image and resize it an image editing program.

 ### Getting started

 Clone the repo to your computer.
 You can either download it as a ZIP file or use the command line.

-Swap "YOUR API KEY" in the index.html file with your Deafult Public Token from Mapbox.
+Swap "YOUR API KEY" in the index.html file with your Default Public Token from Mapbox.
 You can find it here (https://www.mapbox.com/account/apps/) when you set up an account.
 Then replace it here:

     L.mapbox.accessToken = 'YOUR API KEY';